FinnishCustoms-SuomenTulli/account-monitoring-system/README_EN.md

 | Indicator whether account balance includes credit limit | `BkToCstmrAcctRpt/Rpt/Bal/CdtLine/Incl` | BAL_CDTLINE_INCL |
 | Available credit limit                                  | `BkToCstmrAcctRpt/Rpt/Bal/CdtLine/Amt`  | BAL_CDTLINE_AMT  |

 [Example message](examples/general/example_request_additional_info.xml) of separately requesting additional information.
-Because separately requested additional information is related to account balance information, the aggregating application returns an error message (error code 4) if an authority requests these fields in a query for only account transaction information.
+Separately requested additional information cannot be requested in a request for only account transaction information.
+The aggregating application returns error code 4 to the authority if an authority tries to do that.

 ## 7. Response message <a name="luku7"></a>